The 49 Best Home Business Ideas for 2024

 That doesn’t mean you can’t be in the music business.
 In fact, we have 13 ways to make money off your music here.

 Turn your love of fitness into cash by becoming a personal trainer working from your own home studio or traveling to clients’ houses.
 Increase your credibility (and pay) by getting certified by a nationally accredited organization like the American Council on Exercise (ACE) or National Academy of Sports Medicine (NASM).

 Expect the business of personal training to be more of a marathon than a sprint.
 Accreditation training can take weeks and cost hundreds of dollars, along with liability insurance, and you’ll have to maintain your certification with continuing education.

-The BLS says the median pay for fitness trainers and instructors is $19.48 per hour, but pay can vary widely depending on your location and specialization — IDEA Health and Fitness Association notes the average rate for personal trainers in New York City is $32 an hour.
+The BLS says the 2021 median pay for fitness trainers and instructors was $19.57 per hour, but pay can vary widely depending on your location and specialization — IDEA Health and Fitness Association notes the average rate for personal trainers in New York City is $32 an hour.

 29. Yoga Instructor

 A yoga instructor is another fitness-related, home-based business idea.
 Getting trained as a Certified Yoga Teacher (CYT) can help you establish yourself as a professional qualified to lead others in their yoga practice.

 Working as a yoga instructor allows you to have flexibility (pun intended) about where you work.
 You can take your home-based business online by recording videos or doing virtual classes.
 You could also lead yoga instruction at a community center, a park or your client’s home.